tferro5915/dive_log_lite/README.md

 Lots of features to add someday...

+* Fix sometimes SI query does not work
+* Finish TBT and cumulative bottom time.
 * Dive report: Add cert # and org to signature block
 * Dive report: Grouping by
 	* Trips/Vacation